‘Indu Sarkar’ must win its censor battle – and so must films on cow slaughter and Arvind Kejriwal

 Madhur Bhandarkar’s Emergency-era drama Indu Sarkar has had more publicity than money can buy over the past few weeks.
-The trailer itself was provocative enough for Congress party members, who demanded that Bhandarkar show them the movie before submitting it for certification.
-The ridiculousness of demanding pre-censorship of a film that explores the suspension of civil liberties and attacks on press freedom seems to have been entirely lost on the Congress notables.
+The trailer itself was provocative enough for Congress party members to demand that Bhandarkar show them the movie before submitting it for certification.
+The irony of demanding pre-censorship of a film that explores the suspension of civil liberties and attacks on press freedom seems to have been entirely lost on the Congress notables.

 Indu Sarkar plays out between 1975 and 1977.
 Kirti Kulhari portrays a woman with a stammer who is transformed by events into an anti-establishment activist.
 The main villain appears to be Sanjay Gandhi, played by Neil Nitin Mukesh, and other real-life characters include Supriya Vinod as Indira Gandhi.

 The Central Board of Film Certification put its own set of demands before Bhandarkar, asking for the muting of words and names, including “Rashtriya Swayamsewak Sangh”, “Communist” and “Jayaprakash Narayan”.
-Bhandarkar has said that he will appeal to the next level of certification, represented by the revising committee.
+Bhandarkar has said that he will appeal to the revising committee, which is the next level of certification.

 A sideshow has been provided by Priya Singh Paul, a Delhi resident who claims that the film, or its trailer at any rate, offends her because she is Sanjay Gandhi’s (unproven) love child.